TomasMikula/libretto/docs/basics.md

  - `Need`, which travels in the direction opposite to `-⚬`, i.e. from right to left.
    We also call the direction opposite to `-⚬` the _negative direction._

-Signals are useful for creating causal dependencies: one block might wait for a signal from another block before proceeding with further processing.
+Signals are useful for creating causal dependencies: one component might wait for a signal from another component before proceeding with further processing.
 For example, the signal might signal completion of a request and further processing might be accepting another request, effectively sequencing request processing.